-The Patapsco Wastewater Treatment Plant (WWTP), originally constructed in 1940, is part of the City of Baltimore’s critical water infrastructure.
-The plant has a capacity of 63 million gallons per day and serves nearly half a million people.
+Originally constructed in 1940, the Patapsco Wastewater Treatment Plant (WWTP) is part of the City of Baltimore’s critical water infrastructure.
+The plant has a capacity of 63 million gallons per day and serves an area of approximately 184 square miles.

 Sign up to receive industry trends, news, and updates from EBA.